RyoKawada/Tourism-Satellite-Account-Analysis-of-Japan-CY2023-/README.md

 - Passenger transportation services, including air and railway transport, are major contributors.

 ## Tourism-dependent industries
+The figure below shows the tourism ratio across major tourism-related industries.
 Accommodation and passenger transport services show the highest tourism ratios, indicating strong dependence on tourism demand.
 By contrast, cultural and reservation-related services exhibit relatively lower tourism dependence.
-![Tourism Dependency by Industry](tourism_dependency.png)
+![Tourism Dependency by Industry](tourism_dependency.png) These results highlight that accommodation and passenger transport are the most tourism-dependent sectors in the economy.

 Overall, tourism spending in Japan is strongly concentrated in three sectors: accommodation, food services, and transportation.